systelab/arch-utils/README.md

 # arch-utils

-This is a Java libraries with some utilities (mainly transformers, predicates and conditions) to empower your ArchUnit test.
+This is a Java libraries with some utilities (mainly transformers, predicates and conditions) to empower your [ArchUnit test][archunit].

+In general, a rule
 ```
 classes that ${PREDICATE} should ${CONDITION}
 ```